carldea/cognitive/README.md

 As shown above you can treat the JavaFX FXML & Controller class as the **View** and the Model remains the same.
 The only difference is the ViewModels will contain much of the state and presentation logic.

+Let's look at a comparison between a regular controller code to mimic a save operation.

+### This is a typical controller without the use of a view model.
+Below is an example of how a UI form is about to save data.
 ```java
 /**
  * User clicks on save button to save contact information.